-If you’re spending out money on a real Christmas tree, you don’t want to throw your money away if the needles drop too soon.
+If you’re spending money on a real Christmas tree, you don’t want to throw your money away if the needles drop too soon.
 These tips show you how to keep your Christmas tree alive for longer.

-Having a real Christmas tree will cost you more money vs having a fake tree, but for many people, it’s half the fun of the festive season.
+Having real Christmas trees will cost you more money vs having a fake tree, but for many people, it’s half the fun of the festive season.

-Whether it’s the tradition you have with your family or the smell of the pine needles, a real Christmas tree is a big treat.
+Whether it’s the tradition you have with your family or the smell of the pine needles, a natural Christmas tree is a big treat.

 But, after paying more money for a Christmas tree, the last thing you want is for your tree to be half-dead, with needles dropping all over the place before 25th December!

 What you may need:

 Might seem odd to start chopping your tree up as soon as you get home, but it’s the first step to making sure your Christmas tree stays alive for as long as possible.

 You need to give the tree a fresh cut with a saw about 1/2 inch from the bottom of the trunk.
 This makes sure that the wood is the freshest it can be (the same as you would with freshly cut flowers).
 You need to cut in a straight line, making sure to keep as much of the outside bark on as possible and don’t make the trunk into a different shape.

 Keep it up straight

 The best way to display your Christmas tree is by using a reservoir tree stand.
 Although an upfront cost, you will be able to use it year after year.
 We’ve had ours for 5 years +, and it looks good as new.